 To help you save iPhone battery, we give you 16 basic tips to extend and maintain iOS battery life.
 Hope it is helpful.

-If you have any good suggestions to fix iPhone not charging issue after iOS 11 update, please share with us in the comment sections.
-And we also show you how to fix iMessage problems after iOS 10/11 update, how to fix Bluetooth issues on iOS 10/11, and how to recover lost data after installing new iOS.
+If you have any good suggestions to fix iPhone not charging issue after iOS update, please share it with us in the comment sections.
+If you feel this article is helpful, you can share it with your families or friends to help more people.